wp-plugins/magic-action-box/readme.txt

 5. Action Box Settings Screen

 == Changelog ==

+= 2.6.2 =
+* Improved UI copy on Opt-In box settings screen.

+= 2.6.1 =
+* Fixed styling issue where all visited links on the page are overriden by the plugin's stylesheet.

 = 2.6 =
 * Fixed stylesheet not loading when selecting User Settings